jlo-aus/discord-chronomate-docs/docs/intro.md

 The core set of features right now include:

 - 📦 Store icon images in a Discord channel for easy access.
-- 🦾 Change the server icon at any time directly from the Discord server.
+- 🦾 Change the guild icon at any time manually using slash commands.
-- 📆 Setup automatic recurring icon changes.
+- 📆 Setup automatic icon changes.
-- 🗺️ Set the timezone for your server so icon changes will happen where you are most based.
+- 🗺️ Set the timezone for your server so icon changes will happen 2AM local time.
+- 💿 Log icon task events in a channel of your choosing.

 ## Development

-This bot is is a hobby project, developed in my free time.
+This bot is is a hobby project developed in my spare time.
 In the future there are some features which I would like to include:

 - ✨ Banner changing
 - 🌕 Tasks based on events which change date each year